How To Save Money on Household Essentials

 Here is a quick decision checklist before you commit to the giant size:

-- The unit price is genuinely lower than the smaller package.
+- The unit price is lower than the smaller package.

 - You use this item regularly and will finish it in a reasonable time.